masterminds-kenya/social_network/checklist-03.md

     - [x] Keep all old posts
     - [x] Campaign collected can still see posts from deleted users if already in campaign
     - [x] Campaign results still works with posts from deleted users
-    - [ ] Campaign sheet report still works with posts from deleted users
+    - [?]
+Campaign sheet report still works with posts from deleted users
-    - [ ] Keep posts only currently in a campaign, discard unattached posts
+    - [s] Keep posts only currently in a campaign, discard unattached posts
   - [ ] What about unassigned posts for this User?
-    - [ ] Each post should be deleted
+    - [s] Each post should be deleted
-    - [ ] Any reference to this post (Campaign.processed) should be handled ON DELETE
+    - [?]
+Any reference to this post (Campaign.processed) should be handled ON DELETE
 - [c] Revisit structure for ON DELETE, ON UPDATE (especially on User delete)
 - [c] Revisit structure for how related tables are loaded (lazy=?)
 - [s] Revisit method of reporting Campaign Results